What is the Celtic Tree Calendar?

-In simple terms the Celtic tree Calendar is the representation of the changing year with trees instead of months, the changing of the trees being linked to the lunar cycle of 28 days meaning there are 13 trees in the year being out of synch with the Roman calendar.
+In simple terms the Celtic Tree Calendar is the representation of the changing year referencing trees instead of months - the changing of the trees being linked to the lunar cycle of 28 days.
+This means there are 13 trees in the year not the regular the Roman 12!

-The tree calendar focusses our attention on the changing seasons through nature, we might think that this is a very ancient representation of marking the passage of time but the tree calendar is actually a relatively modern interpretation of something very very ancient.
+The tree calendar focusses our attention on the changing seasons through nature.
+The presumption is that this method is an ancient representation of marking the passage of time but the tree calendar is actually a relatively modern interpretation of something extremely ancient.

 In 1946 Novelist and poet Robert Graves wrote his study on Celtic mythology ‘The White Goddess’ in 1946 and it was published 2 years later in 1948.

-Graves took the idea of the early-medieval Irish ogham alphabet, which was believed to be based on trees, and re-arranged it to suit his idea of a Celtic Tree Calendar, naming 13 months after trees.
+Graves borrowed the idea of the early-medieval Irish ogham alphabet, which was believed to be based on trees, and re-arranged it to suit his (newish) idea of a Celtic Tree Calendar naming 13 months after trees.

 The ogham alphabet itself, which looks rather rune-like with branching lines (like trees) dates from the 5th and 6th centuries.
-It’s a form of lettering that’s nearly always found carved on monumental stones (stones used for personal monuments).
+It’s a form of lettering that’s nearly always found carved on monumental stones.

 Below taken from The Present Tree